 (Figures in parentheses indicate percentages to total)

 As the scale of production increased, there was a corresponding increase in the investment in raw materials.
 The primary raw material cost was cooking oil, which became a significant expense as production scaled up.
-The cost of jackfruit bulbs also increased with production scale, but at a slightly lower rate compared to oil.[8]
+The cost of jackfruit bulbs also increased with production scale, but at a slightly lower rate compared to oil[8].

 The analysis reveals that cooking oil and jackfruit bulbs are the key contributors to the cost of raw materials in jackfruit chips production.
 As production scales up, both the per unit cost of raw materials and the total investment in raw materials increase, reflecting the greater volume of inputs required at higher production levels.